carpentries-lab/python-aos-lesson/episodes/06-github.md

 that have my private key can unlock communications and send git commands as my GitHub account.”

 What we will do now is the minimum required to set up the SSH keys and add the public key to a GitHub account.
-The first thing we are going to do is check if this has already been done on the computer you’re on.
-Because generally speaking, this setup only needs to happen once and then you can forget about it.

 > ## Keeping your keys secure
 >